-Our objectives in CSI were to contribute mainly to education as a focus area.
+Our objectives in CSI are to contribute mainly to education as a focus area.
 Sasria has allocated the largest portion of its expenditure to a range of educational initiatives focusing on tertiary intervention, school intervention and consumer education.

 The programme is aimed at preparing disadvantaged South African youth for their Matric final examinations.
 This initiative is an endeavour to stimulate and encourage growth of Engineers and Scientists in the country.
 It’s specifically aimed at providing examination-focused support to Grade 12 learners from underprivileged communities in preparation for the final matriculation examinations.
 This programme is done through our partnership with Primestars, a youth development programme for high school learners from under-served communities, with support from the Department of Education.
 They use Ster Kinekor cinemas nationally as “Educational Theatres of Learning”

 The Sasria bursary programme aims to provide matriculants with funding at tertiary level.
 The aim is to award bursaries to students from disadvantaged backgrounds to further their studies.
 This is done in line with our company strategic objective to be a good corporate citizen and to support the objectives of the National Development Plan.
 We are happy with the results of our initiative and we believe that we are helping our society in creating capacity and capabilities in the human capital and financial sector.

 The Sasria bursary scheme is intended for tertiary students, with the purpose of supporting tertiary education focusing on increasing the pass rate, creating a talent pipeline and contributing towards more bursary schemes.